blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

 ##### 3. Create ALERT_DB_USERNAME secret.

+Note: If you have previously started Alert with the POSTGRES_USER environment variable then you cannot switch to using the ALERT_DB_USERNAME secret.
+The Alert database container will fail to start if you try this.

 - Create a docker secret containing the database username for Alert.
     ```bash
     docker secret create <STACK_NAME>_ALERT_DB_USERNAME <FILE_CONTAINING_USER_NAME>